Last Updated: 07 April, 2025

 Tipico | Exits the US market completely in June 2024 after getting acquired by MGM Resorts International. |

-When sports betting was first made legal in Iowa, it was required that all bettors looking to create a mobile betting account be on location at a partner casino.
+When sports betting was first legalized in Iowa, bettors who wanted to create a mobile betting account were required to be present at a partner casino.
 However, that rule expired in 2021, and customers can now create accounts through remote registration.
-The only guideline is that they must be within state lines.
+The only guideline is that they must be within state borders.

 Once an account has been created, bettors must be at least 21 years old to place a legal wager online or at a retail location.
 The Iowa Racing and Gaming Commission enforces all of these rules and regulations.